usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/apis/using-java-sdk.rst

 Uploading a Software Component
 ------------------------------

-You can upload your own software components to a private software library ("My Software Library").
+You can upload your own software components to a private software library (``My Software Library``).
 This software can then be added to any of your appliance templates.
 This provides a mechanism to compliment the Project Catalog.
 The following code shows how to upload files, attach a license and then add it to an appliance template.

 .. code-block:: java